Jonathan Amiel, MD

 Dr. Ratan is actively involved in teaching medical students and residents in the Department of Obstetrics and Gynecology.
 Her teaching philosophy is to encourage students to have fun while actively engaging in learning, and she has developed many innovative and interactive educational tools to this end.
 Third-year medical students look forward to the Jeopardy!" style shelf review that Dr. Ratan hosts at the end of each clerkship, and residents enjoy competing in her ongoing Quiz Show series, culminating in an end-of-the-year Faculty v.
 Resident "Family Feud".
 Dr. Ratan has won numerous teaching awards, including the Association of Professors in Gynecology and Obstetrics.
 Excellence in Teaching Award in 2004 and 2007.

-Dr. David Riley is the CUMC Director of Emergency & Critical Care Ultrasonography and Ultrasound Research.
+Dr. David Riley is the Director of Emergency Medicine Ultrasonography Research.
 Dr. Riley completed his Emergency Medicine training at the Los Angeles County - Martin Luther King Trauma Center and at the St. Luke’s-Roosevelt Hospital Center in New York City where he served as Chief Resident.
 He also completed Columbia Summer Research Institute and the Master of Science in Clinical Research Methods and Biostatistics from the Columbia University School of Public Health.
 He has won numerous awards including the St. Luke’s Roosevelt Nursing Education Appreciation Award and he won the Society of Academic Emergency Medicine National Visual Diagnosis Contest.
-Dr. Riley is also a senior Oral Examiner for the American Board of Emergency Medicine.
+Dr. Riley is also an Oral Examiner for the American Board of Emergency Medicine.
 Dr. Riley developed the first Manhattan Emergency Ultrasound Fellowship training program and he trained 12 Fellows who are all leaders of emergency ultrasound at academic medical centers including Harvard, Massachusetts General Hospital.
-In 2012 he was part of the first ARDMS pioneer group to complete his RMSK certification in musculoskeletal ultrasound, making him the first emergency physician in the nation to achieve medical (RDMS), cardiac (RDCS), vascular (RVT) and musculoskeletal (RMSK) ultrasound certifications.
+In 2012 he was part of the first ARDMS pioneer group to complete his RMSK certification in musculoskeletal ultrasound, making him the first emergency physician in the nation to achieve medical (RDMS), cardiac (RDCS), vascular (RVT & RPVI) and musculoskeletal (RMSK) ultrasound certifications.
 He has lectured and taught hands-on point of care emergency ultrasonography locally, nationally and internationally.
 Dr. Riley has developed an active ultrasound clinical research division in the Emergency Department at the Columbia University Medical Center with multiple projects up and running with active patient enrollments.
 Dr. Riley has published over twenty articles in peer-reviewed journals.
-He was the first CUMC Emergency Department physician to receive both the CUMC Clinical and Translational Science Award, Pilot Grant for $50,000 and the NIH-National Heart, Lung and Blood Institute – PRIDE Scholar Diversity Award to study point of care bedside clinical ultrasonography in the Emergency Department at Columbia University Medical Center.
+He was the first CUMC Emergency Department physician to receive both the CUMC Clinical and Translational Science Award, Pilot Grant for $50,000 and the NIH-National Heart, Lung and Blood Institute – PRIDE Scholar Diversity Award to study point of care bedside clinical ultrasonography in the Emergency Department at Columbia University Irving Medical Center.

 Cindy Roskind, MD

-Dr. Roskind is an Assistant Professor of Pediatrics, Division of Pediatric Emergency Medicine.
+Dr. Roskind is an Associate Professor of Pediatrics, Department of Emergency Medicine.
 She earned her bachelors and medical degree from the University of Pennsylvania and completed both her pediatric residency and pediatric emergency medicine fellowship training at NewYork-Presbyterian/ Columbia University Medical Center.
 She also completed the Academic Pediatric Association Education Scholar Program in 2014.
 Dr. Roskind serves as the director of the pediatric emergency medicine fellowship program.
 Under her direction, the program has seen enormous growth and development, and she is passionate about improving fellowship education on a local and national level.
 Dr. Roskind co-authored her specialty’s Entrustable Professional Activities as well as several publications detailing the current state and future directions of pediatric emergency medicine fellowship training on a national level.
 She co-developed an annual “how to teach” course for fellows from several local training programs and also facilitates an annual evidence-based practice workshop.
 Dr. Roskind is passionate about mentoring future pediatric emergency medicine physicians and educators and serves as a mentor for trainees and junior fellowship program directors.

 Joseph Schwartz, MD, MPH